maymd202/CALM_MultifractalAnalysis/README.md

 ## Additional References

-The following resources are relevant to the project's topic and may be useful for readers seeking additional background.
+The following resources are relevant to the project's topic and may be useful for readers seeking additional background and resources.

 ### Images Featured